ArijRB/Multilingual-Auxiliary-Tasks-Training-Bridging-the-Gap-between-Languages-for-Zero-Shot-Transfer-of-/README.md

 ## [Multilingual Auxiliary Tasks Training: Bridging the Gap betweenLanguages for Zero-Shot Transfer of Hate Speech Detection Models]()

 This is the official repository for the paper.
-Please note that the data may be distributed upon request (contact arij.riabi@inria.fr) and for academic purposes only.
+Please due to licence restrictions on the original data set,  we can only provide our strictly comparable cross-lingual hate-speech framework upon requests directed at arij.riabi@inria.fr (Original terms of usage apply).

 ### Shared tasks used for the Hate speech corpora